History of education in England: 1944: Butler's Education Act 1944

 Changes in government approaches towards education meant that it was no longer regarded adequate for a child to leave education aged 14, as that is the age when they were seen to really understand and appreciate the value of education, as well as being the period when adolescence was at its height.
 It was beginning to be seen as the worst age for a sudden switch from education to employment, with the additional year in schooling to only provide benefits for the children when they leave.
 Although there were concerns about the effects of having less labour from these children, it was hoped that the outcome of a larger quantity of more qualified, skilled workers would eliminate the deficit problem from the loss of unskilled labour.

-The 1944 Act took effect in 1947 when the Labour Party was in power and it adopted the Tripartite System, consisting of grammar schools, secondary modern schools and secondary technical schools.
+The Education Act 1944 took effect in 1947 when the Labour Party was in power and it adopted the Tripartite System, consisting of grammar schools, secondary modern schools and secondary technical schools.
 It rejected the comprehensive school proposals favoured by a few in the Labour Party as more equalitarian.
 Under the tripartite model, students who passed an exam were able to attend a prestigious grammar school.
 Those who did not pass the selection test attended secondary modern schools or technical schools.

 The new law was widely praised by Conservatives because it honoured religion and social hierarchy, by Labour because it opened new opportunities for the working class, and by the general public because it ended the fees they had to pay.
 The act became a permanent part of the Post-war consensus supported by the three major parties.

 However, selection of academical gifted children to attend grammar school became increasingly controversial in the 1960s.
 Critics on the left attacked grammar schools as elitist because a student had to pass a test at age 11 to get in.
 Defenders argued that grammar schools allow pupils to obtain a good education through merit rather than through family income.
 No changes were made.
 In some areas, notably that of the London County Council, comprehensive schools had been introduced.
 They had no entrance test and were open to all children living in the school catchment area.
-However, despite tentative support for 'multilateralism' in secondaries, and a desire to raise the standard of secondary moderns to that of private institutions, from Minister for Education Ellen Wilkinson, the majority of Labour MPs were more concerned with implementing the 1944 Act; her successor George Tomlinson saw this through, although the secondary technicals remained underdeveloped.
+However, despite tentative support for 'multilateralism' in secondaries, and a desire to raise the standard of secondary moderns to that of private institutions, from Minister for Education Ellen Wilkinson, the majority of Labour MPs were more concerned with implementing the 1944 act; her successor George Tomlinson saw this through, although the secondary technicals remained underdeveloped.